 • Straps are a little bulky

-Often the pain is caused because either your kneecap shifts too far, or because of a weak patellar tendon.
+Often, the pain is caused by either your kneecap shifting too far or by a weak patellar tendon.

 Bracoo Knee Support Open-Patella Brace